cknadler/cknadler.github.io/_posts/2012-06-28-my-development-environment.markdown

 Download or git clone [Solarized on github][solarized-github] and find the iTerm2 folder.
 There is [installation documentation][solarized-iterm2] on github (and in the folder).
 Once you finish installing it, restart your terminal and BAM, all is right with the world.

-So, I know what you're thinking.
+So, I know exactly what you're thinking.
 Solarized is the best colorscheme my eyeballs have ever had the pleasure of viewing, I just wish I could get all of that beauty in Xcode.
 Sadly, Xcode support hasn't quite hit the main solarized repo at the time of writing, although chances are [it will soon][solarized-pull].
 There is a fork, [brianmichel/solarized][solarized-brianmichel], with Xcode support and it works like a charm.
 Follow the  [installation-documentation][solarized-xcode-install] and you should be good to go.

+## Pow

+[Pow][pow] is a no-brainer.
+If you've made it this far, you're a superhero in my book, so why not run your rails apps like one?
+Pow is a no-config server solution that allows you to spend more time being a superhero and less time screwing with `/etc/hosts`.

 ## Apps & Utilities